kataras/build-a-better-web-together/plugin-oauth.md

 This is a [plugin](https://github.com/iris-contrib/plugin/tree/master/oauth).

-This plugin helps you to be able to connect your clients using famous websites login APIs, it is a bridge to the [goth](https://github.com/markbates/goth).
+This plugin enables you to connect your clients using famous websites login APIs, it is a bridge to the [goth](https://github.com/markbates/goth) library.

 ## Supported Providers